- Other Insurance

 Historically, the interest rates on loans have been set by lenders (commercial banks and microfinances).
 The more risky borrowers were charged interest rates up to 30% per annum.
 Effective 14th September 2016, all interest rates charged on loans are capped at a maximum of 4% above the Central Bank Rate (CBR).

 Yes, it is very possible and advisable to negotiate the interest rate that you are charged by the lending bank.
 You can reduce your interest rate by proving that you are in financial good standing, a strong report from Credit Reference Bureau, financial collateral.
 The less risky your borrower profile is, the lower the interest you will be charged.
+Using a loan calculator from different banks and financial institution can help you to understand the different offers available to you from the market.

 If you find yourself in the situation that you are not able to keep up with your loan repayments, the first thing and most important thing is to make contact with your bank and have meeting with your relationship manager.
 Explain your circumstances, some banks offer their clientele financial advice and support during these situations.